-App State’s Newland Residence Hall, pictured July 19, 2022, is scheduled to undergo a nearly $7 million renovation beginning in spring 2023.
+App State’s Newland Residence Hall, pictured July 19, 2022, is slated to undergo a nearly $7 million renovation during summer 2024.
+Click on the image for a full view.
 Photo by Chase Reynolds

 The renovation of Newland Hall is among several major planned construction projects at Appalachian State University to enhance the App State Experience.